jalilbengoufa/pixicoreAPI/README.md

 ## Usage

+- Change the IP address for each server in the `servers-config.yaml` file

-- run `curl -i http://localhost:3000/v1/install/SERVER_MAC_ADDRESS`  this will collect info  and install coreOS for the server
+- You can run `curl -i http://localhost:3000/v1/install/SERVER_MAC_ADDRESS`  this will collect info  and install coreOS for the server

+- You can run `curl -i http://localhost:3000/v1/all`  this will collect info  and install coreOS for each server

 ## API Endpoints